sjitech/docker-geek/README.md

 with a tool container.

-Although you can use `docker exec` or `nsenter` to run commands on behalf of a container, sometimes it is painful to do things in a a docker container or its host which does not have much tools installed.
+Although you can use `docker exec` or `nsenter` to run commands on behalf of a container, sometimes it is painful to do things in a docker container or its host which does not have much tools installed.

 This is exactly why `docker-geek` comes up.

 The basic idea is starting a tool container,
 - mount rootfs of the container or host into the tool container
-- optionally switch to its network namespace
+- switch to net, ipc, uts namespaces of host or target container optionally

 then you can
 - freely use tools in the tool container to manipulate target container or its host.
-- install more into it without worry of pollute the target container.
+- install more into it without worry of polluting the target container or host.

 It also provide some extra features, although not necessary normally.
 - Cross-container volume mapping